-Given the planned separation of U. T. Brownsville and Texas Southmost College, U. T. Brownsville and U. T. System staff members have reviewed real estate needs for the future campus of U. T. Brownsville.
-As a result of that review, staff members have developed the proposed real estate acquisitions zone that is depicted on the map on the following page.
+Given the planned separation of U. T. Brownsville and Texas Southmost College, U. T. Brownsville and U. T. System staff members reviewed real estate needs for the future campus of U. T. Brownsville.
+As a result of that review, staff members developed the proposed real estate acquisitions zone that is depicted on the map that follows.
 The acquisitions zone is intended to be a long-range forecast of the land needed as U. T. Brownsville plans for and builds its future.